21 best dad quotes from film and TV – your Father’s Day card inspiration - TheNewsTrace

 7. Burt Hummel, Glee

-“New York is crammed with individuals such as you.
+“New York is crammed with folks such as you.
 Individuals who aren’t afraid to be completely different.
-You’re gonna really feel at residence there.
+You’re gonna really feel at dwelling there.
 And when you’re not scared, it simply means you’re not protruding your neck far sufficient”

 “I’m your father.
 It’s my job to guard you.
 It’s a job I refuse to stop, and at which I can’t afford to fail.”